 #6: The Arctic Trail, Norway – valleys, canyons & mountains

-The Arctic Trail (Nordkalottleden) is a 800km hiking trail crossing the borders spanning northern Norway, Sweden Finland.
+The Arctic Trail (Nordkalottleden) is a 800km hiking trail crossing the borders spanning northern Norway, Sweden and Finland.
 It is the most northerly epic trail in Europe, entirely above the Arctic Circle.

 This spectacular route enables you to hike through several countries and experience the beautiful Arctic nature.
 The most popular running trail can be found in a remote region situated at the Northern reaches of the Reisa National Park and can only really be conquered in the Summer months.
 Free from snow and other obstacles.